Karl Bartos kicked off his 2014 ‘Off The Record’ tour with an impressive audio / visual presentation in Cologne’s Live Music Hall.

 So as Bartos was Hütter’s main collaborator between 1978 to 1986, his own set was punctuated by a selection of KRAFTWERK tracks, updated and made powerfully crisp over the big speakers.

-Bartos told The Electricity Club in February 2013: “Well, since I have co-written many of the hits, I always had too many of them for just one concert.
+Karl Bartos told ELECTRICITYCLUB.CO.UK in February 2013: “Well, since I have co-written many of the hits, I always had too many of them for just one concert.
 The real problem was to sort out the redundant tracks”.
 This allowed the show to retain all those songs’ original melodic appeal without negating the show’s fresh outlook.

 The renditions of the Kling Klang era material were kept to a handy single edit size and free of noodling, thus emphasising Bartos’ more pop based sensibilities.
 Those ideals were on display in the accompanying visuals for ‘Interview’ where Bartos’ diverse musical interests such as THE BEATLES, THE WHO and BB KING were there for all to see.